Asncodes-80/iomt-performance-evaluation-report/CICIoMT_Notes.md

 solutions, such as reduced number of real devices, a limited variety of attack, and a lack of extensive profiling.

-## Protocols

-+ Wi-Fi
-+ MQTT
-+ Bluetooth

-## As their goal

-1. Aiding researchers in creating secure heAlthcare systems using ML.
-2. Beyond simulating attacks, we capture the lifecycle of IoMT devices from network entry to exit through profiling, allowing classifiers to identify device anomalies.
-3. Their results as CICIoMT2024 release into CI dataset page, demonstrates that various methods can classify IoMT cyberattacks.

 ## Importance of IoMT